mperry68/InfradevConsultingWebsite/docs/SECURITY.md

 # Security Measures

-This document outlines the security measures implemented on the InfraDev Consulting website.
+This document outlines the security measures implemented on the InfraDev website.

 ## Implemented Security Features